christophertna/multimodal-image-search/README.md

 1. In the browser, go to the **Index Images** tab
 2. Confirm the image folder path in the sidebar matches where your images are (`./data/images` by default)
 3. Click **Start Indexing**
-4. Wait for the progress bar to complete — the first run also downloads the CLIP model (~350MB, one time only)
+4. Wait for the progress bar to complete — the first run also downloads the CLIP model (~350MB, 1 time only)
 5. The sidebar will update showing the number of vectors stored

 ---